mkevane/econ42/README.md

 # econ42
-Totorial scripts for Econ 42
+Tutorial scripts for Econ 42